dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2944: Context is critical in assessing alliances.
+### T2944: Consider each party's context and motivations in alliances.

 |Support|
 |---|